xrdocs/application-hosting/_blogs/2018-05-01-anatomy-of-a-network-app-xr-auditor.md

 ```

 The locations where the apps are installed and where the XML files get dumped are all defined in `userfiles/auditor.cfg.yml`.
-View the `INSTALLER_CONFIG` section of the yml file:
+View the `INSTALL_CONFIG` section of the yml file:

 <a href="https://github.com/akshshar/xr-auditor/blob/master/images/auditor_cfg_yml_installer_config.png?raw=true">![installer_config](https://github.com/akshshar/xr-auditor/blob/master/images/auditor_cfg_yml_installer_config.png?raw=true)</a>